- Pro Video

 No matter what type, brand, or model your camera happens to be, you will inevitably need to find a way to store, protect, and carry it, along with all the other gear you may need.
 And while finding the best camera pouch, case, or backpack can be a never-ending quest for some photographers, we’re going to give you a head start on your quest with a roundup of some of the most popular brands and models of camera bags that can meet your varying needs in the field.

-When buying a pouch for a slim, compact camera, it’s understandable that you don’t want something unnecessarily large, because that defeats the purpose of having a compact camera in the first place.
-On the other hand you don’t want a case that’s too tight because you might not be able to close it or you could damage the camera trying to do so.
-For a good fit, measure your camera’s height, width and depth, and then look for a pouch whose interior dimensions are close to but slightly larger than the dimensions of your camera.
+When buying a pouch for a slim, compact camera, it’s understandable that you don’t want something unnecessarily large, because this defeats the purpose of having a compact camera in the first place.
+On the other hand, you don’t want a case that’s too tight, because you might not be able to close it or you could damage the camera trying to do so.
+For a good fit, measure your camera’s height, width, and depth, and then look for a pouch whose interior dimensions are close to but slightly larger than the dimensions of your camera.

-Lowepro is B&H’s most popular brand of compact and DSLR camera pouches.
-Three of the top four models include the Rezo 15, Rezo 30, and Rezo 50, which feature pockets for memory cards and other small accessories.
-While Lowepro is the most popular brand, those ranked highest by B&H customers include two Case Logic models (the DCB-302 Compact Camera Case and UNZB-2 Universal Pocket) and one Op/Tech USA (the Digital D Offset Soft Pouch).
+Lowepro is one of B&H’s most well-known brands of compact and DSLR camera pouches.
+Among Lowepro’s camera pouches, three popular models include the Apex 20 AW, Apex 30 AW, and Apex 60 AW, which feature pockets for memory cards and other small accessories.
+Also ranked highly by B&H customers are two Case Logic models, the DCB-302 Compact Camera Case and UNZB-202 Point-and-Shoot Camera Case, and one Op/Tech USA, the Digital D Offset Soft Pouch.
 The DCB-302 has room for a small camera, memory cards, an extra battery and other small accessories, and it comes with a detachable shoulder strap and belt loop.
-The neoprene UNZB-2 boasts an ultra-thin profile to fit easily in your purse or pocket.
+The ethylene vinyl acetate (EVA) UNZB-202 boasts an ultra-thin profile to fit easily in your purse or pocket.
 Like many of the Lowepro models, the slim pouches are best suited for compact cameras with retracting lenses.
 The neoprene Op/Tech Digital D pouch is best suited for small digital cameras with non-retracting offset lenses.

-Though they do not offer much in the way of extra storage space, Camera Holsters and Zoom Cases are some of the slimmest enclosures available for DSLRs with attached lenses.
+Although they do not offer much in the way of extra storage space, Camera Holsters and Zoom Cases are some of the slimmest enclosures available for DSLRs with attached lenses.
 And like a gunslinger’s holster, they let you get your camera out fast and put it away just as fast.
-Here, Lowepro leads once again, followed by Canon, Tamrac, Case Logic, and Ape Case as far as popularity and positive reviews.
+Among camera holsters and zoom cases, popular brands with positive reviews include Think Tank Photo, Lowepro, Tamrac, Case Logic, and Ape Case.

-The Top Loader Pro 75 AW from Lowepro is designed to protect and store a professional DSLR with grip and an attached zoom lens.
+The Top Loader Pro 75 AW, from Lowepro, is designed to protect and store a professional DSLR with grip and an attached zoom lens.
 It also has several places to store accessories like extra memory cards, and features a quick-release buckle and adjustable dividers.
-Tamrac’s 5627 Digital Zoom 7 has many of the same features, but is designed for DSLR’s with smaller lenses attached.
+Tamrac’s Jazz Zoom 25 has many of the same features, but is designed for DSLRs with smaller lenses attached.

-Rather than keeping your camera zipped in a holster, you could be even more efficient and just keep it out at all times attached to the unique Clik Elite BodyLink Telephoto Pack.
-A hybrid backpack and chest pack, the BodyLink will fit a DSLR with grip and 8.5-inch lens, and it features a height-adjustable frame to mount your camera on.
-It provides a solid anchor against your body, while still allowing you to move freely while supporting the weight of a heavy camera and lens.
-You even have easy access to the pack with gear mounted to the frame.
+Instead of keeping your camera zipped in a holster, you could be even more efficient and just keep it out at all times, attached to the unique Clik Elite BodyLink Telephoto Pack.
+A hybrid backpack and chest pack, the BodyLink will fit a DSLR with grip and 8.5-inch lens, and it features a height-adjustable frame on which to mount your camera.
+It provides a solid anchor against your body, still allowing you to move freely while supporting the weight of a heavy camera and lens.
+You even have easy access to the pack with gear mounted on the frame.

-Where shoulder bags are concerned, Lowepro returns to the top of the satisfied customer list with its Adventura 170 Shoulder Bag.
-Domke offers up its larger F-2 Ruggedwear Shooters Bag, while Tamrac and Pearstone join the ranks with their 5612 Pro 12 and Onyx 1040 camera bags.
+Where shoulder bags are concerned, Lowepro stays high on the satisfied customer list with its Adventura 170 Shoulder Bag.
+Domke offers up its larger F-2 Ruggedwear Shooters Bag, while Tamrac and Pearstone join the ranks with the 5612 Pro 12 and Onyx 1040 camera bags.
 The Adventura 170 is a budget-friendly option for those who need to fit a single DSLR with attached lens, plus two additional lenses or a flash and other small accessories.
 It can also hold a camcorder and accessories.
-And although Lowepro’s Adventura 170 is highly recommended, it is far outmatched in the number of lens and accessory compartments by Tamrac’s 5612 Pro 12, which has room for two DSLRs with attached lenses, several additional lenses, a flash, and many other small accessories.
+Although Lowepro’s Adventura 170 is highly recommended, it is far outmatched in the number of lens and accessory compartments by Tamrac’s 5612 Pro 12, which has room for two DSLRs with attached lenses, several additional lenses, a flash, and many other small accessories.
 It can definitely support a professional photographer in the field with multiple camera body and lens options.
-And for those who want to go a step further to both look and feel as though they’re on safari, the National Geographic NG A5270 Africa Series Medium Rucksack or NG 2477 Earth Explorer Large Shoulder Bag will provide unique functionality and style.
-Each offers ample space for your DSLR or camcorder with accessories.
+And for those who want to go a step further, to look and feel as though they’re on safari, the National Geographic 2478 Earth Explorer Large Shoulder Bag will provide unique functionality and style.
+It offers ample space for your DSLR or camcorder, with accessories.

-For top-notch quality and construction materials, the Tenba Black Label: Small Shoulder Bag or Large Photo/Laptop Messenger Bag are comfortable and versatile enough for any type of wedding, press, editorial, or event photography.
-The Black Label bag is dressed in ballistic nylon that has been laminated with open-cell foam, adding protection against water, stains, wear and tear.
-It has enough room for two of your DSLR bodies, 3 to 5 lenses, and a flash and accessories.
-When you want to carry everything you can for any eventuality, Tenba’s Large Messenger bag is designed to help you do just that.
-It’s lightweight and rugged, with enough room for a DSLR, 2-3 lenses, a flash, a 17" laptop, books, magazines and accessories.
-It even features an anodized aluminum plate on the front flap that can be engraved with your own logo or company name, letting customers know who you work for, or the name of your business, without having to say a word.
+For top-notch quality and construction materials, the Tenba Messenger Camera Bags are comfortable and versatile enough for any type of wedding, press, editorial, or event photography.
+The Messenger Camera Bag is dressed in ballistic nylon over a high-density, closed-cell foam interior.
+Protection is provided against water, stains, wear and tear, as well as from accidental bumps and impacts.
+The Messenger Camera Bag has enough room for two of your DSLR bodies, three to five lenses, a flash, and accessories.
+When you want to be prepared for any photographic eventuality, Tenba’s Large Messenger bag is designed to help you be just that.
+It’s lightweight and rugged, with enough room for a DSLR, two to three lenses, a flash, 17" laptop, books, magazines, and accessories.
+It even features an anodized-aluminum plate on the front flap that can be engraved with your own logo or company name, letting customers know who you work for, or the name of your business, without having to say a word.
 When you want your bag to look and feel as good as you shoot, Tenba’s assortment of professional bags will not disappoint.

 If you already own a bag you love, but wish it offered better protection for delicate camera gear, ONA’s Roma Camera Insert and Bag Organizer might just be the ticket.
 While it might not replace a dedicated camera bag, it is great for quick trips with a camera and lens, as well as anything else you carried in your bag without the insert.

-Waist packs aren’t just your regular old 1980’s fanny pack—unless you get the f.64 Fanny Pack, that is.
+Waist packs aren’t just your regular old 1980s fanny pack—they can provide some of the easiest ways to access your gear.
 For a comfortable and very breathable option, the Clik Elite Seeker Waist Pack is specifically designed to do well in both areas.
-Featuring a supportive back panel, corrugated circulation channels and a padded belt with bi-directional buckle to distribute weight evenly, it offers a great blend of form and function.
-Waist packs vary in style from true waist packs to slings and hipbags, and are available for both still and video cameras.
+Featuring a supportive back panel, corrugated circulation channels, and a padded belt with bi-directional buckle to distribute weight evenly, it offers a great blend of form and function.
+Waist packs vary in style from true waist packs to slings and hip bags, and are available for both still and video cameras.
 Designed to be smaller, faster alternatives to full-size backpacks or camera bags, waist packs are an efficient and lightweight solution for storing and retrieving your gear in a flash, while not being quite as small or limited as a compact holster.

-If you’re concerned about water damaging your gear, Aquapac’s 25L Wet & Dry Backpack and Manfrotto’s Lino Pro VII offer varying levels of water proofing to ensure your gear is properly protected.
-The iKan Explorer Bag holds a two DSLR camera bodies, up to eight lenses, a pro flash and dozens of smaller accessories, and a removable rain cover keeps your gear dry in bad weather.
+If you’re concerned about water damaging your gear, Aquapac’s 25L Wet & Dry Backpack and OverBoard’s Classic Waterproof Backpack offer varying levels of waterproofing to ensure your gear is properly protected.
+The Ikan Explorer Bag holds two DSLR camera bodies, up to eight lenses, a pro flash, and dozens of smaller accessories, and a removable rain cover that keeps your gear dry in bad weather.
 Never again will you fear getting caught in the rain or slipping into the river you’re shooting.

 For nature and sports photographers, or anyone who uses long telephoto lenses, there are special backpacks designed to accommodate long lenses.
-The Kata TLB-800 PL Telephoto Lens Pack holds a camera and lens up to 800mm in a cradle, and the Tamrac 5793 Super Telephoto Lens Pack can house a camera with a 600mm lens attached.
+The Tamrac 5793 Super Telephoto Lens Pack can house a camera with a 600mm lens attached, while the Kinesis L622 PolyCore Long Lens Case 600 holds up to a Canon 800 f/5.6 IS lens with a camera attached.
+A modular lens case, the Kinesis L622 PolyCore Long Lens Case 600 can be converted into a backpack with an optional backpack harness and harness adapter strap.